A visual automation is a series of automated steps that your subscribers will go through when they meet certain conditions.

 Go to the Automations tab by clicking on Automate > Visual Automations from the top navigation bar.
 Click on the + New Automation button to create a new visual automation.

 For the purposes of this guide, let’s assume that you’re creating an automation from scratch.
-Click on the Create Automation button to set this up.
+As soon as you click the Start from Scratch button, your automation will be created and you'll need to pick your first entry point.

 2. Add an entry point to your automation